webdevankit07/E-commerce/README.md

 Hi there I'm ANKIT YADAV a full stack developer with Nextjs (Reactjs), TypeScript, Nodejs and MongoDB

-# ShpWave - E-commerce with Admin Panel
+# ShopWave - E-commerce with Admin Panel

-Sopwave is a dynamic e-commerce platform leveraging the power of Next.js with TypeScript for a seamless and efficient frontend and backend experience.
+Shopwave is a dynamic e-commerce platform leveraging the power of Next.js with TypeScript for a seamless and efficient frontend and backend experience.
 The platform ensures robust data management and scalability by utilizing MongoDB (with Mongoose).
 This modern tech stack enables Sopwave to deliver a responsive, high-performance user interface while maintaining a flexible and secure server infrastructure.

 -   Website Link :- https://shop-wave-webdevankit.vercel.app/